HMH Science Dimensions

 Our plan to create uniquely styled interactions per grade band was validated when we discovered students' sensitivity to the UI.
 Young test subjects frequently shared positive comments about the age-appropriateness of the interface, while older students were sensitive to UI elements that downplayed their grade level by 'feeling' too young.

-Students intuit new digital interactions
+Many students easily intuit new digital interactions

 Young students rarely struggled to understand new interactions in the Science Dimensions application.
 They repeatedly demonstrated an innate sense of understanding when using our library of interactive patterns.
 This was an encouraging discovery that pointed to the success of our designs, and helped inform their evolution.